Chemical Reaction Networks in a Laplacian Framework: Comparison with Classical Results

 -0.1in Similarly, one proves of course that for CSC graphs, the dimensions of $\ke L_{\mathrm{out}}S^T$ and $\im SL_{\mathrm{out}}^T$ are the same as those of $\ke \partial^T S^T$ and $\im S\partial$ and so on.

-It is interesting to note that for non-CSC graphs the situation is different as the following simple example shows.
+For non-CSC graphs the situation is different as the following simple example shows.
 Consider the stargraph with 3 outgoing edges from the central vertex.
 It is easy to see that \bsenn L_{\mathrm{out}}^T= \quad \partial= . \esenn The values on the diagonal of the edge weighting matrix $W$ do not matter, so we can take them to be 1.
 Suppose further that \bsenn S= . \esenn Since we have \bsenn SL_{\mathrm{out}}^T= \quad \logand \quad S\partial = , \esenn it follows that in this example $\delta_L=0$, while $\delta=2$.
 The obvious generalization to the stargraph with $k$ outgoing edges will give $\delta_L=0$, while $\delta=k-1$.
 This shows that the traditional deficiency can be made arbitrarily larger than the Laplacian one.